A Guide for Your Agency’s Digital Acceleration

-Come to think of it, what would you do if your independent insurance agency was set on fire?
+Come to think of it, what would you do if your independent insurance agency had a fire?
 What would be the first and only thing you’d think of grabbing and saving in order for the agency to still operate the next day?

 As a digital agency owner, my answer is simple: I am confident enough to walk away from the fire and not grab a thing – not even a pencil.
 I know that my agency could still function and my staff would still be able to access and have copies of their paperwork and important files.
 This is because all my agency systems are cloud-based, which means that the important files are stored in a “cloud” or on an external server that is very accessible wherever as long as there is the Internet and of course a computer – any computer.